yingshaoxo/hero/for_python/yingshaoxo_cpython_implementation/translator/README.md

 Another version of python.
 Because it is made by yingshaoxo, that is why it is called "ypython".

-> A thing to mention is: **Why python is 60 times slower than c code?** Because for each variable, for example, string variable, it has almost 60 builit_in functions for that variable you create, when you create that variable, it will assign 60 string_related functions to that variable, that process makes python slow.
-But if you create a string variable without built_in functions, you do things like 'string_join(str1, str2)' or 'string_split(str1, splitor)', then the python speed will be as quick as c.
+> A thing to mention is: **Why python is 60 times slower than c code?** Because for each variable, for example, string variable, it has more data structure than char*.
+And when we parse the python code, it takes time.

 ## Goal
 ### 1. First write a simple python executer with python3.10.4 or python3.2.
 It can run simple python script.
 Let's call it "y_python.py".
 You use it by "python3 y_python.py test.py"